grandseiken/foundryvtt-multilevel-tokens/README.md

 ![Configuration menu example](demo/menu.gif)

+You might also like my other module, [Vehicles and Mechanisms](https://github.com/grandseiken/foundryvtt-vehicles-and-mechanisms).

 ## Installation

 You can install this module by searching for it in Foundry's built-in module browser, or with the following public URL: